20 Jul 2021 • BLOG - News

 A large portion of our respondents honed in on technology stacks in particular – when asked, 44.7% of them said they’d had to make changes to them.
 And, while most businesses spent less than $1,000, some (5.9%) had to spend $10,000 or more.

 Regardless of the money and time that is spent on these changes, they’re undeniably important – especially in the email space.
-ESPs and assorted validation tools handle huge amounts of customer data, and using an EU-compliant ESP or validations tool – like Mailgun’s validation service – is crucial to ensure data safety and avoid the (sometimes literal) costs of non-compliance.
+ESPs and assorted validation tools handle huge amounts of customer data, and using an EU-compliant ESP or validations tool – like Mailgun’s verification service – is crucial to ensure data safety and avoid the (sometimes literal) costs of non-compliance.

 For some businesses, this has required auditing and changing their data collection processes and third-party providers.
 The survey found that 40% of respondents have implemented double opt-in consent and 20% have changed their ESP to become compliant.